FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 ## Context

-What started as a one function script, turned into a more complex OOP structured script.
+What started as a one function script, turned into a more complex Object-Oriented Programming structured script.

 However, everything has a beginning so let's start there: